 Many builders have come across non-compliant materials.
 This is despite the strictness of the country’s building codes.
-Here’s why this is such a major issue in the building sector.
+Here is why this is such a major issue in the building sector.

-There’s no denying the importance of building compliance in Australia.
-The country’s inhabitants often live in areas that are at risk from natural disasters.
-Bushfires occur at a rate of 50,000 per year.
-This has a devastating effect on the natural environment.
-It also causes major issues for the buildings that get caught up in the fires.
+There is no denying the importance of building compliance in Australia.
+The country’s inhabitants often live in areas that are at risk from natural disasters, like bushfires, for example, which occur at a rate of 50,000 per year.
+This has a devastating effect on the natural environment, and causes major issues for the buildings that get affected by the fires.

 Australia also experiences an average of 13 tropical cyclones each year.
 These events batter buildings with heavy winds.
-They also lead to water ingress.
-This causes structural damage as well as destroying property.
-Even January 2018’s Tropical Cyclone Joyce still delivered 88mm of rain in a day.
-This, despite it only being a category one cyclone.
+They lead to water ingress and cause structural damage, even destroying property.
+Even January 2018’s Tropical Cyclone Joyce still delivered 88mm of rain in a day, despite it only being a category one cyclone.

-The building codes that you follow are in place to protect Australian buildings from such issues.
+The Australian building codes that we follow are in place to protect buildings from such issues.
 Any shortcomings create vulnerabilities.
-For example, a building may be structurally sound.
-But issues that allow for water ingress can still compromise this structure.
+For example, a building may be structurally sound, but issues that allow for water ingress can still compromise this structure.
 This often happens even if the building’s structure meets all relevant codes.

 The potential for vulnerabilities isn’t a small issue either.
 In fact, a survey from 2013 highlights how widespread the issue is.

 What Does the Survey Say?